 Financial aid does not "transfer" from one institution to another.
-You must apply individually for each institution.
+You must include each institution's school code on the FAFSA.

 All correspondence from the Office of Financial Aid is sent via e-mail to your go.olemiss.edu account.
 Be sure to check your UM e-mail account daily.